jay0512/OnlineVoting/README.md

     windows 7,8,10 etc

+MAKE SURE TO RUN  A DATABASE SYNC AFTER STARTING THE SERVER THIS PROJECT STORES PASSWORDS IN RAW FORM (IN THE VOTERS MODULE) THEREFORE NOT SUITABLE FOR USE IN A PRODUCTION ENVIRONMENT.
+HOWEVER IT WOULD BE WISE TO IMPLEMENT THE USE DJANGO-FORMS WHEN CORRECTING SUCH DATA TO ENHANCE DATA SECURITY.

 first download and install  python 3.0 and above framework on your computer and confirm whether the python path has been configured by typing python on a command prompt